 Working with your doctor

-To take control of your psoriasis treatment, you need to form a strong partnership with your doctor.
-After all you and your health care providers are part of the same team, and you're all working toward a common set of goals - namely clearing up your psoriasis plaques and improving your quality of life.
-And like any team, you and your doctor need to communicate honestly and openly.
+To take control of your psoriasis treatment, you need to form a strong partnership with your doctor and care team, including nurses and other health care providers.
+After all you and your health care providers are part of the same team, and you're all working toward a common set of goals: clearing up your psoriasis plaques and improving your quality of life – and like any team, you and your doctor need to communicate honestly and openly.

 Be honest about your feelings and treatment expectations

 Don't hesitate to talk to your doctor about any concerns you have about your psoriasis treatment.
-Be prepared to discuss your symptoms, how you feel your current treatment is working for you, treatments that interest you, and questions you have about any aspect of your treatment plan.
+Be prepared to discuss your symptoms, how you feel your current treatment is working for you, treatments that interest you, whether you're satisfied with the current treatments, and questions you have about any aspect of your treatment plan.
+Also, remember to talk about whether the medication can be covered by your insurance plan.
 If you aren't upfront about what you're feeling and what you want out of treatment, your doctor will have a harder time finding a psoriasis treatment that's satisfying for you.

 Ask your family doctor if you should see a dermatologist